ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ## Features

-The Website consists of 5 pages, the website has a home page, services page, contact, success page and 404 page.
+The Website consists of 5 pages, the website has a home page, services page, contact page, success page and 404 page.

 As this is the first deployment of the website I wanted to make sure that it contained all the important information to allow the user to understand and hopefully send through their information to begin building a business relationship.